hankbao/libreboot/docs/hcl/gm45_remove_me.md

     DD  CC  18  00  11  20  17  00  DD  DD  18  00  12  20  17  00
     00  80  1D  00  00  00  1F

 The first part is the MAC address set to all 0x1F.
-It\'s repeated haly way through the 8K area, and the rest is all 0xFF.
+It's repeated haly way through the 8K area, and the rest is all 0xFF.
 This is all documented in the datasheet.